Laser Questions and Answers

 Various wavelengths differ in their affinity for a target tissue.
-Once identified, this affinity for a tissue can be used to create a laser that produces that specific wavelength.
+Once identified, this affinity for a specific tissue can be used to create a laser that produces that particular wavelength.
 These waves of radiant energy can often pass through one tissue without changes to that tissue and still modify another deeper tissue.
-An example is the lithotripsy to smash kidney stones.
+An example is the laser used in Lithotripsy to smash kidney stones.

 What is the significance of wavelength to lasers?

 Electromagnetic waves are radiant energy that is arranged by their frequency (oscillations per second) and by the wavelength (distance between the crest of a wave and the corresponding crest on the next wave).
 In dental lasers, they are measured in microns or nanometers.
 The Odyssey Diode Laser operates at 810+/-20 nm.

 In 1982, Directed Energy, Inc. and Pfizer introduced the carbon dioxide (CO2) gas laser for dentistry.

 What types of lasers are used in dentistry?

 Lasers are identified by the active medium that they use to create their energy, such as gases, types of rods, dye types, or the wavelength of the diode they use.

 A diode is any device through which electricity can flow in one direction.
 When used in the old crystal radios, a diode was referred to as a rectifier.
 Diodes are made from semiconductor crystals that emit light when an electrical current is passed through them and the light can be focused into a small dot.

 What is the diode in the Diode Laser made from?

 The major component of a diode laser is the semiconductor chip or crystal.
 The diode in the laser is made from Aluminum, Gallium, and Arsenide, commonly referred to as AIGaAs.